• Skip to primary navigation

 Sear the pork shoulder.

-• Warm the dutch oven over medium heat and add the aavocado oil.
+• Warm the Dutch oven over medium heat and add the avocado oil.

 • Once the oil is hot, place the pieces of pork shoulder into the pot and sear on all sides.
 You might need to work in batches, so you do not overcrowd the pan.